 If you have concerns after we have approved an application, you may be able to request a regulatory appeal under section 38 of the Responsible Energy Development Act.
 Learn more about our regulatory appeal process and who can request to appeal.

-What if the company hasn’t applied (yet)?
+What if the company hasn’t yet submitted the application?

 - EnerFAQs: Expressing Your Concerns – How to File a Statement of Concern About an Energy Resource Project